bwinkel/cysgp4/docs/install.rst

 Installation on MacOS
 ---------------------

-Installation on MacOS can be a bit tricky, because the standard C compiler does not support OpenMP.
+Installation on MacOS can be a bit tricky, because the standard C++ compiler does not support OpenMP.
 We provide wheels on PyPI, such that you can

 .. code-block:: bash